 Getting Home and Community Support Services

-You’ll need to speak to a Needs Assessment Service Coordination (NASC) organisation.
-Go to Needs Assessment and Service Coordination to find the contact details for your local NASC.
+You’ll need to contact a Needs Assessment Service Coordination (NASC) organisation.
+Go to Needs Assessment and Service Coordination to find the contact details for your local NASC, and more information about the process.
 Your doctor or health professional should also be able to refer you.

 The NASC will assess what support you need to live an everyday life.
-They’ll work with you to set goals and determine what kind of home and community support services you will need, paid for by Disability Support Services.
+They’ll work with you to find out your goals and determine what kind of home and community support services you will need, paid for by Disability Support Services.

-Service providers are contracted by the Ministry to provide Home and Community Support Services in different areas around the country.
-In some places, especially in rural areas, there will only be one service provider that you can use.
+Service providers are contracted by the Ministry to provide Home and Community Support Services.

-After you have chosen the service provider you want to use, the NASC will send information about you to them and a person from that service will contact you.
+After you have selected a service provider, the NASC will send information about you to them and a person from that service will contact you.